gamory/guides/yubikey_on_windows.md

 ## Git changes:

+This is assuming you have already setup your public key on the destination git host.
+If not, see Github config.
 Open Cmder
 If you have not previously configured Git, type the following:
-* "git config user.name <Your name as it appears on the certs you made>"
+* `git config user.name <Your name as it appears on the certs you made>`
-* "git config user.email <Your e-mail as it appears on the certs you made>"
+* `git config user.email <Your e-mail as it appears on the certs you made>`
 Now you should be able to configure the key portion:
 Ensure your Yubikey is currently plugged in.
 Still in Cmder, type:
-* "gpg --card-status"
+* `gpg --card-status`
   * This should show your card data, if not, see troubleshooting
-* "gpg --list-keys"
+* `gpg --list-keys`
   * This should show a bunch of key data, look for the line "pub", below that, it should show a long key-ID.
 Copy this.
-* "git config user.signingkey <the key-ID you copied>"
+* `git config user.signingkey <the key-ID you copied>`
-* "git config --global commit.gpgsign true"
+* `git config --global commit.gpgsign true`
-* "git config gpg.program "C:\Program Files (x86)\Gpg4win\bin\gpg.exe""
+* `git config gpg.program "C:\Program Files (x86)\Gpg4win\bin\gpg.exe"`

 If all has gone well, you should now be able to try a commit, and it should prompt for the PIN (not the admin PIN) of your Yubikey.
-You should likewise be able to do a "git push", and provided you entered the unlock PIN recently, may not even get prompted for it.
+You should likewise be able to do a `git push`, and provided you entered the unlock PIN recently, may not even get prompted for it.

+## Github config:

+Login to your Github account.
+On the upper right, you should see an icon with an arrow, click on that.
+Click on "Settings".
+Click on "SSH and GPG keys".
+Click on "New SSH key", and copy the SSH public key you generated earlier.
+Click on "New GPG key", and send over your GPG public key.
+If they are both showing now, you should be good.

+## Generic SSH endpoint config:

+Login to the destination host.
+In the user folder of the desired user (ie: /home/<user>), go into ".ssh" (or create if needed).
+Modify (or create) "authorized_keys".
+Copy in your public SSH key and save the file.
+Ensure the file permissions are 700 (if not, type "chmod 700 authorized_keys".
+This should be good to go, but if it doesn't seem to require the SSH key when you login, reload the service: `sudo systemctl reload sshd.service`.

 ## Troubleshooting:

-After removing the card, it seems to stop working:
+#### After removing the card, it seems to stop working:
 Unfortunately, this does happen sometimes, and you have to kill the existing gpg-agent.
 From a command prompt try:
-"taskill /F /IM gpg-agent.exe"
+`taskill /F /IM gpg-agent.exe`

-Then try "gpg --card-status" again, and see if it has come back.
+Then try `gpg --card-status` again, and see if it has come back.

+#### gpg --card-status says it can't contact the agent
+First off, make sure there are NO instances of "gpg-agent" running on your machine (under any user).
+Try running `gpg --card-status` again, and it should spawn it's own agent service.

+#### gpg --list-keys doesn't show any keys, whether the yubikey is inserted or not
+GPG isn't aware of your public key.
+Run the following:
+`gpg --import <your GPG public key>`

+It should say that it was imported, and should have the keyID, copy this ID.
+If not, something has gone wrong in the import.
+(If so, are you sure you specified the GPG Public key, NOT the SSH key)

+Now you want to make sure that is trusted.
+Run the following:
+`gpg --edit-key <that keyID>`

+You should be in a "gpg>" prompt, type "trust" and press enter.
+If should prompt for a trust level between 1 and 5.
+If you feel like you can be trusted to import your own keyfile ( :-) ) then type "5" and press enter.
+When prompted to confirm, press "y" and enter again.
+Type "save" and hit enter.
+It may say that no changes were saved, but you should be good.
+It should drop back to the command prompt.

+Try `gpg --list-keys` again.
+It should show your key, and right before your name, it should say "[ultimate]".
+If it does, the key was imported and trusted successfully.
+If not, try the above again.
+I did have an instance where I had to trust a key twice to get it to take.
+You may also want to stop any existing GPG processes to make sure they get fresh data on the next command (so, look for any of the following tasks: gpg.exe, gpg-agent.exe, kleopatra.exe).

+#### gpg --card-status shows nothing, you have already tried stopping gpg-agent
+Open a command prompt and type:
+`where gpg.exe`
+`where gpg-agent.exe`

+The first (and hopefully only) listings for those should be in the same directory (which should be "C:\Program Files\Git\usr\bin").
+If they are not, you may need to look for and clean up PATH variables.
+That's beyond the scope of this article, but finding instructions on google should be easy.
+Likewise, it may be useful to use a tool like Process Explorer from SysInternals to determine the calling processes, and their locations.
+Again, it's a bit beyond the scope of this.

+#### git commands prompt for your login/say they can't find the key
+Make sure that git is configured to use your specified gpg.exe, you can do this by running:
+`git config gpg.program`

+It should be set to "C:\Program Files\Git\usr\bin\gpg.exe".
+If not, enter:
+`git config --global gpg.program "C:\Program Files (x86)\Gpg4win\bin\gpg.exe"`

+## Closing
+Feel free to contact me, or open an issue, and I can try to help.
+I'm no expert, but I can at least try and help.